sgorgun/if-statements/README.md

 | [-5, 0)         | 0 - i           |
 | [0, &infin;)    | i               |

-A method with identical result table can be implemented using [return statement](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/statements/jump-statements#the-return-statement).
+Identical results can be obtained if [return statement](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/statements/jump-statements#the-return-statement) is included in other blocks of “if..else” statement.

 ![Task 2-2 Flowchart](images/task2-2.png)

-Implement the [DoSomething2](IfStatements/Task2.cs#L11) method in the _Task2_ class using a _return_ statement.
+Implement the [DoSomething2](IfStatements/Task2.cs#L11) method in the _Task2_ class including a _return_ statement in respective blocks of "if..else" statement.
 The code should conform to the algorithm on the flowchart above.

-_DoSomething1_ and _DoSomething2_ methods have similar algorithms and they produce the identical result for same input parameter values.
+The _DoSomething1_ and the _DoSomething2_ methods have similar algorithms and they produce the identical results for same input parameter values.

 ### Sub-task 3